EasyRedir/dev-env/README.md

 ### 2. Start working on a project with a Docker Compose file.

-The DevTool script mostly aliases docker-compose for convenience.
+The DevTool script mostly aliases `docker compose` for convenience.
 It enforces some arguments on commands that we found to be more like defaults, as well as just being less characters to type.

     # Start a new shell (The Docker client needs some ENV)
     # cd to a project with a docker-compose.yml file